AndreasRonaldi/Group_Chat_in_Java/README.md

     └── ownerId             # Varchar (Foreign Key to `idUser`)
 ```

+### Installation
+1. Create Database name `group_chat`.
+2. Open `Database\Database.sql` and copy the query.
+3. Open SQL Queries with database `group_chat` and paste the query from before.
+4. Run the query.

 ## Running the application

+### Database
+- Make sure your database is open to connection.

 ### Running Server

-1. Go to `/server` folder
+1. Go to `/server` in project folder
 2. Compile the Project using using `mvn compile`
 3. Run the Project using `mvn exec:java`

 ### Running Client

-1. Go to `/Client` folder
+1. Go to `/` in project folder
-2. Compile The Server.java using `javac Client.java`
+2. Compile The Server.java using `javac Client/Client.java`
-3. Run Server.java using `java Client.java`
+3. Run Server.java using `java -cp .
+Client.Client`